-ARVINAS, INC. Annual Meeting of Stockholders June 3, 2020 8:30 AM ET This proxy is solicited by the Board of Directors
+ARVINAS, INC. Annual Meeting of Stockholders June 8, 2021 8:30 AM ET This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) John Houston, Ph.D. and Sean Cassidy or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of ARVINAS, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 AM, ET on June 3, 2020, at The Blake Hotel, 9 High Street, New Haven, CT 06510.
+The stockholder(s) hereby appoint(s) John Houston, Ph.D. and Sean Cassidy or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of ARVINAS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 AM, ET on June 8, 2021, virtually via the Internet at www.virtualshareholdermeeting.com/ARVN2021.
 The proxies are further authorized to vote, in their discretion, upon such other business as may properly come before the meeting or any adjournment or postponement thereof.